All Episodes

 Have you gotten involved with his family?

-We had numbers, we had websites, we had an Antonio man just Well, the reason that I ask is maybe you can have this professor on, this guy from Italy, who built this little time machine.
+We had numbers, we had websites, and I'm telling you, man, just well, the reason that I ask is maybe you can have this professor on, this guy from Italy, who built this other time machine.

-Because if this thing works, maybe the Air Force or Area 51, which I hope you do more programs on, knows about this and they're doing some work down there.
+Because if this thing works, maybe the Air Force or Ares 51, which I hope you do more programs on, knows about this and they're doing some work down there.

 And maybe we can get a picture of Dr. Anderson or Madman.